 The Alaska Wildlife Conservation Center is a sanctuary dedicated to preserving Alaska’s wildlife through conservation, research, education and quality animal care.
-AWCC takes in injured and orphaned animals year-round and provides spacious enclosures and quality animal care.
-Most the animals that arrive the Center become permanent residents and will always have a home here.
+AWCC takes in injured and orphaned animals year-round and provides them with spacious enclosures and quality animal care.
+Most the animals that arrive to the Center become permanent residents and will always have a home here.
 The Center maintains over 200 acres of large spacious habitats for animals to feel at home and display their natural “wild” behavior.
 Visitors may see brown bears cooling off in the water, a bull moose strutting, wood bison roaming on pastures and more.

 The Alaska Wildlife Conservation Center is committed to conservation of Alaska’s Wildlife, and is involved in several programs that further our commitment to this worthy cause.
 From taking in orphaned and injured animals when they can not fend for themselves, to the Wood Bison Restoration Project, AWCC is involved in projects great and small.
 We strive to work in cooperation with federal & state wildlife agencies, as well as with our community members at all levels to ensure that conservation remains top of mind in our mission.